 A few readers have graciously said they would recommend Keepers to book clubs they know of.
 Fantastic!
 So I thought I would help out by providing a series of questions for clubs to kick off their discussion.

-I would be thrilled to respond to any questions from book clubs, or to visit and talk about the book if that’s feasible (or Zoom!)
-Contact me on firstname.lastname@example.org if you would like to do that.*
+Always happy to respond to questions from book clubs and also visit and talk about Keepers if that’s feasible (or Zoom!)
+Contact me on [email protected] if you would like to do that.*

 What is the significance of the title, Keepers?
 Did you find it meaningful, why or why not?